 You can read more about research ethics in medical research in the Declaration of Helsinki.

 Application for ethical review is done via the application system Prisma.
-On the Ethical Review Agency's website there are answers to commonly asked questions (in Swedish), guidance for application (in Swedish) and information about how to write the information for study participants (in Swedish).
+On the Ethical Review Authority's website there are answers to commonly asked questions (in Swedish), guidance for application (in Swedish) and information about how to write the information for study participants (in Swedish).

 An ethical review is carried out only once the application is complete, which means that the form has been filled in correctly, the fee has been paid and all information requested has been submitted.
-The administration time for the Ethical Review Agency is approximately 60 days.
+The administration time for the Ethical Review Authority is approximately 60 days.
 The cost of applying for an ethical review is currently between 5 000 SEK and 16 000 SEK.
-If the study also needs to be approved by the Medical Products Agency, the documents required for that application shall also be sent (in the same version) to the Ethical Review Agency.
+If the study also needs to be approved by the Medical Products Agency, the documents required for that application shall also be sent (in the same version) to the Ethical Review Authority.
 The same applies for applications to change the study, that is to say the same document, in the same version, shall be sent to both public agencies.
 You can read more about this in the sections on “Special rules for medical technology products” and “Special rules for medicines”.

 SKL, the Swedish Association of Local Authorities and Regions, and LIF, the Swedish Association of the Pharmaceutical Industry, have developed generic templates for resource certificates and CVs that may be used in the application.

 Applying for authorisation from a radiation protection committee